hpca-uji/PyDTNN/README.md

     pycuda==2019.1.2
 ```

+You will also need a MPI library installed, such as OpenMPI, MPICH or MVAPICH2.

-To run run the im2col/col2im transforms for Convolutional layers, it is necessary to compile
+To realize the im2col/col2im transforms for Convolutional layers in parallel,
-the correponding Cython module.
+it is necessary to compile the correponding Cython module (see ``compile_im2col.sh`` script).
 ```
 LDSHARED="gcc -shared" CC=gcc python3 setup.py build_ext --inplace
 ```

-Note that the ``-fopenmp`` compilation flat is needed in the ``setup.py`` file to exploit intra-process parallelism via OpenMP threads.
+Note the ``-fopenmp`` compilation flat in the ``setup.py`` file to exploit intra-process parallelism via OpenMP threads.

 ## PyDTNN launcher options